yangfangs/physpetools/docs/docs/usage.md

 #### **Build phylogenetic tree by highly conserved proteins**

-When use build to reconstruct phylogenetic tree you should prepare a directory contain highly conserved proteins such as [example_build_hcp][3].
+When use build to reconstruct phylogenetic tree, you should prepare a directory contain highly conserved proteins such as [example_build_hcp][3].
 In this example contain ten highly conserved proteins p1~p10, in each highly conserved proteins contain 10 organism.

 Download [example_build_hcp][3] you can use the tar command to unpack: